raonakshukla/Wind-Turbine-Blade-Analytics/README.md

 Analyses include:

   Descriptive statistics (mean, RMS, standard deviation) of blade root loads

   Frequency-domain (PSD) analysis to identify dominant load frequencies

   Gust detection through sliding-window derivatives of wind and load signals

   Fatigue analysis using rainflow counting and Miner’s rule

 The project demonstrates how engineering principles and data analytics combine to support condition monitoring, predictive maintenance, and structural health assessment of wind turbine systems.
+For dataset used in the study- https://zenodo.org/records/8230330